-KeithHeeres.com is my personal blog and website where I talk about what I used to do for a living, how and why I do it, and any other things I care about.
+KeithHeeres.com is my personal blog and website where I could talk about what I used to do for a living, how and why I did it, and any other things I care about.

-How I make my living is by servicing and supporting customers that need help finding the right Off-The-Road (OTR) wheels, rims, tires and related services and products.
+How I made my living was by servicing and supporting customers that needed help finding the right Off-The-Road (OTR) wheels, rims, tires and related services and products.

 The types of customers I dealt with routinely were Original Equipment Manufacturers (OEM’s), commercial tire dealers, equipment dealers, equipment owners, construction companies, paving companies, rental services, parts suppliers, and the government and defense contractors to find OE wheels.

 So why me?